MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browser.md

 > public HRESULT [DualEngineSetMediaFullscreen](#dualenginesetmediafullscreen)(BOOL fFullscreen)

-> [!WARNING]<br/>
+> [!WARNING]
 > Despite its name this function only exits fullscreen and will do nothing if no media is fullscreen.
-Passing `true` into the function is always a no-op.
+> Passing `true` into the function is always a no-op.
 #### Parameters
 * `fFullscreen` If false fullscreen will be exited if media is fullscreen, if true nothing happens.